Master’s Programme in Economics (Research track). Open also to doctoral students in economics.

 Basic studies in mathematics and statistics, and familiarity with the linear regression model to the extent covered in a Bachelor-level introductory econometrics course.

 Knowledge of R (or some other matrix programming language) is useful.

 After the course, the student should

 The course consists of lectures (24 hours) and exercise sessions (8 hours), where solutions to the homework assignments are discussed.
 The lectures and exercise sessions are not mandatory.
-There is a written final exam based on the lecture material and the homework assignments.
-The homework assignments consist of analytical exercises.
-They familiarise the student with the theory and calculations typically required in applying and extending the models that have been studied in the lecture.
-They also involve the interpretation of model economies.
+The course is completed by (i) a written final exam and (ii) homework assignments.
+The homework assignments consist of both analytical and empirical exercises.